kubeflow/website/content/en/docs/ibm/create-cluster-vpc.md

 kubectl get nodes
 ```

-and make sure all the nodes are in `Ready` state.
+and verify that all the nodes are in `Ready` state.

 ### Delete the cluster